-For the 2012/13 financial year the concessional contribution limit is \$25,000.
-Any concessional (before-tax) contributions made in that period over \$25,000 could be taxed at the highest marginal tax rate.
+For the 2013/14 financial year the concessional contribution limit for individuals under age 60 is \$25,000.
+Any concessional (before-tax) contributions made in that period over \$25,000 will be taxed at the member's marginal tax rate.